 Clinical Reasoning vs. Clinical Judgment: What’s the Difference for Next Generation NCLEX?

-<2-min. read> NCSBN's foremost expert on the Next Generation NCLEX discusses some subtle distinctions in verbiage regarding a new test to assess clinical judgment.
+<2-min. read> NCSBN's foremost expert on the Next Generation NCLEX explains the subtle distinctions in verbiage regarding the new exam that will assess clinical judgment.

-Several years, the National Council of State Boards of Nursing (NCSBN) began researching the topic of clinical judgment in the nursing profession.
-Its efforts identified the need to assess clinical judgment in nursing graduates using the organization's lauded licensure examination, the NCLEX.
+In those early years, when the National Council of State Boards of Nursing (NCSBN) began researching the topic of clinical judgment in the nursing profession, it identified the need to assess clinical judgment in nursing graduates using the organization's lauded licensure examination, the NCLEX.